astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 ## Simultaneity is Relative

-The behavior of the vertical axis is easy to understand just by imagining someone walking.
-The faster you walk, the further apart in space the events that you pass by will be, and therefore your worldline (which is by definition the vertical axis in the primed frame) will tilt further and further.
+The behavior of the vertical axis is easy to understand just by imagining yourself walking.
+If you stand still, your worldline will be a vertical straight line, and we call that the time axis on the spacetime diagram in the rest frame (unprimed).
+The faster you walk, for each second that passes you will reach more distant events, and therefore your worldline (which is by definition the vertical axis in the primed frame) will tilt further and further toward a slope of one.

 Consider the event represented by the cyan dot in {numref}`figaxestilt`: as the diagram is first drawn, with the